nikescar/bingtray/README.md

 # BingTray - Bing Wallpaper Manager

-A cross-platform wallpaper manager that downloads and manages Bing's weekly wallpapers.
+A cross-platform wallpaper manager that downloads and manages Bing's weekly wallpapers. bing wallpapers are updated weekly in 43 global stores. each store has different sets of 8 images many of them are shared beween markets.
+We are visiting random market wallpaper list and download new images if we dont have them.
+If you exhausted all market images, you have wait for a week to get new images.

 ![bingcli](./imgs/bingcli.gif "Bingcli")

-## Project Structure

-This project is organized as a Rust workspace with three packages:

-- **`bingtray-core`**: Core library containing all the wallpaper management logic
-- **`bingcli`**: Command-line interface application
-- **`bingtray-gui`**: GUI application that can also run as CLI when given arguments
+**Windows users  : you might take anoying to see a new powershell windows open, everytime you change wallpaper.
+If you dont want to see them. clone this repository and build it yourself with "powershell_script" feature. we are not providing virustotal detected binaries from offiial github repository.**

 ## Usage